There are 3 main differences between male and female foreheads:

 No. In fact, many surgeons report that people have less sinus problems after a forehead reconstruction.
 This is because when the sinus is opened, the surgeon can see if there are any problems in there and can then deal with them during the surgery.

 It is sometimes said that 30% of forehead reconstruction patients have on-going sinus problems.
 I have never seen any scientific evidence to support this.
 If you find the evidence, let me know.
 In the meantime, treat it as an unsubstantiated rumour.
 I have personally met a large number of post-op patients, as well as corresponding with many more and I have never come across the problem.

 It is true that male foreheads tend to slope backwards more than female foreheads.
 You can't really correct this with surgery.
 However, once the brow bossing is removed, the slope usually looks more vertical.
 Also, I do not think that the slope of the forehead is important in gender recognition.
 The key area is the bossing.

 Reducing horizontal lines is rejuvenatiing, reducing vertical frown lines between the eyebrows is rejuvenating but also feminising because it softens your expression.
 The lines can be reduced with Botox, but for a permanent effect you can have the surgeon work on the underlying muscles during a brow lift or forehead feminisation surgery.
 Like Botox, this does reduce the lines but will also limit movement of the forehead muscles to some degree.

 The Great Forehead Debate!

-With the thin bone you can’t grind it down to the ideal line or very much at all without breaking through into the sinus.
-In this case, most FFS surgeons will perform a forehead reconstruction so after grinding down what they can, they actually take the wall of bone apart, re-shape it and move it backwards to the desired position so that it ends up something like this:
+With the thin bone you can’t grind it down to the ideal line or even very much at all without breaking through into the sinus.
+So in those cases (the majority) many FFS surgeons will perform a forehead reconstruction, taking the frontal wall off and placing it back in the new, feminine position.

 So, grinding down thick bones or doing a forehead reconstruction on thin bones both have the same result - the bossing is removed.